SEND at Pennington Infant School

 Local Offer

-Every Local Authority is required to publish information about services that available in their area for children and young people with SEND and also services outside of the area which children and young people from their area may use.
-This is known as the ‘Local Offer’.
+SEND and also services outside of the area which children and young people from their area may use.
+This is known as the 'Local Offer'

 Our SEND Information Report forms part of Hampshire’s Local Offer.